starodubtsevconsulting/confs/README.md

 I typically stick to the latest Ubuntu LTS release, so `v_matrix.json` usually contains only one Ubuntu codename.
 I do not run experimental Linux versions.
+Sometimes installing the latest toolchains (e.g. Python) on a given distro can be hard when the OS is too old (missing packages) or too new (ecosystem not ready yet).
+The LTS release tends to be the sweet spot.
 If you need support for another Ubuntu release, add your codename/version entry to the matrix.